Overcoming Hallucinations with the Trustworthy Language Model

 • Ulyana TkachenkoUlyana Tkachenko

-We’re excited to launch Cleanlab’s Trustworthy Language Model (TLM), which overcomes the biggest barrier to enterprise adoption of LLMs: hallucinations and reliability.
-By adding a trust score to every LLM response, TLM lets you contain and manage bogus LLM outputs, enabling you to deploy generative AI for new use cases previously unsuitable for LLMs.
-Through rigorous benchmarking, we’ve shown that TLM both produces more accurate outputs than existing LLMs and has better-calibrated trustworthiness scores (enabling greater cost/time savings) than other common approaches to taming LLM uncertainty.
+Cleanlab’s new Trustworthy Language Model (TLM) overcomes the biggest barrier to enterprise adoption of LLMs: hallucinations and reliability.
+By adding a trust score to every LLM response, TLM helps you automatically catch bogus LLM outputs.
+This enables you to deploy generative AI for new use cases previously unsuitable for LLMs.
+Rigorous benchmarking shows that: TLM has better-calibrated trustworthiness scores (enabling greater cost/time savings) than existing approaches to detect LLM errors, and TLM can utilize these trustworthiness scores to produce more accurate responses than existing LLMs.

 Create an account to get free access to the TLM API, or experiment with TLM in the playground.